Probing Chemical Enrichment in Extremely Metal-Poor Galaxies: Result

-As seen in Figs.~\ref{fig:Nom_Lim_onezone} and \ref{fig:onezone}, it is difficult to achieve a high He/H (He/H $>$ 0.1) like that of \citet{Yanagisawa2024arXiv240501823Y} with low metallicity ($\mathrm{O/H}\times10^5 < 5$) in our standard model, even when using Limongi yield (Model-L), which considers stellar rotation.
-Therefore, in the following we also present the results of models which assumes that {\PopIII} stars are SMS and using an intermittent star formation model.
+As seen in Figs.~\ref{fig:Nom_Lim_onezone} and \ref{fig:onezone}, it is difficult to achieve a high He/H (He/H $>$ 0.1) like that of \citet{Yanagisawa2024ApJ} with low metallicity ($\mathrm{O/H}\times10^5 < 5$) in our standard model, even when using Limongi yield (Model-L), which considers stellar rotation.
+Therefore, in the following we also present the results of models that assume that {\PopIII} stars are SMS and using an intermittent star formation model.